Feyerabend/ABC80/abc802/CPM.md

 hardware.

 Historically operating systems have not been prevalent in game consoles or word processors.
 They have managed anyway.
+They often have had special hardware.
 Operating systems have occurred, but when there is no need for extra software, layers only get in the way of reaching the raw metal in the case of games.
 But as games are written by third party developers, a familiar environment and tools are easier and probably more efficient to work with (read: conventional operating system in a PC), than special hardware and new development tools in a new game console.

 This leads us to the question of legacy.
 Not only is the familiarity of the system